VVolkov833/fcp-lightbox/readme.txt

 == Description ==

-The plugin tracks the links to images on a page and makes them open in a popup Lightbox.
-It also adds prev-next navigation to galleries and image sequences.
-++simple design
-++rephrase

-We are after the most light-weighted solutions
+Simple and super lightweight Lightbox for WordPress with gallery navigation support.

 = Features =

-*Only 2 super small files (up to 2.5 kB each) for the front-end: script and style *Gallery support
+* Only 2 super small files (up to 2.5 kB each) for the front-end: script and style
+* Gallery support
-*Caching, minifying & combining friendly
+* Caching, minifying & combining friendly
-*Responsive
+* jQuery independent (in case it's async)
+* Responsive
-*Keyboard navigation
+* Keyboard navigation

-== Demo ==
+= Demo =

+Coming shortly

 = Usage =

 Starts working just by the plugin activation.
+Opens linked images in a popup Lightbox by click.
+Adds arrow navigation, if an image is a part of a gallery or other links sequence.

 == Installation ==

 1. Install the plugin
 2. Activate the plugin

-== Upgrade Notice ==

-Next version is planned to have the swipe support, unless too heavy

-= 1.1 =

-Gallery and link sequences navigation added

 == Development ==

+You can modify the code for your needs, or suggest improvemens on [GitHub](https://github.com/VVolkov833/fcp-lightbox).

 == Frequently Asked Questions ==

-Waiting for your questions, which you can ask [here](https://firmcatalyst.com/contact/).
+Waiting for your questions, which you can ask [here](https://firmcatalyst.com/contact/) or via GitHub.

 == Screenshots ==

-Coming soon
+Coming shortly

+== Upgrade Notice ==

+= 1.1 =

+Gallery navigation arrows and keyboard events added.

 == Changelog ==